ayl48/FastRobots/source/Lab3.md

 I anticipated that the distance measured with the white cardboard would produce the most accurate result, but it appears that the reflectivity of the green plastic was better despite its color.
 It's worth noting that the texture of the cardboard might also absorb some light, counteracting the reflective qualities of white.
 As expected, the black leather provided the least accurate measurement because its color is light-absorbing.
 I was surprised that fleece, with its inconsistent surface texture that can create variable reflections, performed second best.

 ### References
 I referenced Wenyi's and Nila's pages for formatting content.
+I also discussed ideas with Becky.
 Sensor comparison sources:[Link1](https://www.spatialpost.com/lidar-vs-tof-time-of-flight-sensors), [Link2](https://pmt-fl.com/time-of-flight-sensor-vs-lidar-what-are-the-differences/), [Link3](https://www.spatialpost.com/lidar-vs-tof-time-of-flight-sensors/), [Link4](https://www.sony-semicon.com/en/technology/industrytof.html#:~:text=ToF%20depth%20sensors%20measure%20the,time%20elapsed%20between%20the%20two.)